BrightComposite/RSToolkit/README.md

 # ASD
 **ASD** is the multi-functional modular set of C++ libraries.
 The main purpose of this project is to make development on C++ more effective and clear.
 It is designed to be cross-platform in the nearest future!

-**ASD** does not only extensively use almost every feature of C++ 11/14 (and 17 too?) standards, it also embodies some useful concepts, such as SFINAE, reference-based memory management, RTTI, static-function-based singletons, message (event) system, etc. The focus is made on compile-time programming.
+**ASD** does not only extensively use almost every feature of C++ 11/14 (and 17 too?) standards, it also embodies some useful concepts, such as SFINAE, reference-based memory management, RTTI, messages (events), etc. The focus is made on compile-time programming.

 Each library has its own power.
 There is no need to use all the libraries.
 Feel free to take only libraries which you need!